 Many celebrity veterans left their service behind once they'd found their stride, but Riggle maintained strong ties to the Marine Corps for many years.
-In fact, he was still a reservist while his career in entertainment gained traction.
-While he was acting, performing stand-up comedy, and pitching ideas to Hollywood, Riggle managed to put in the requisite time to the Marine Corps Reserves.
-However, on January 1, 2013, Riggle announced his retirement from the USMC.
+He was still a reservist while his career in entertainment gained traction.
+While he was acting, performing stand-up comedy and pitching ideas to Hollywood, Riggle managed to put in the requisite time to the Marine Corps Reserves.
+However, on Jan.
+1, 2013, Riggle announced his retirement from the USMC.

 Riggle's success in entertainment hasn't diminished his standing with fellow Marines.
 Marines Mag, the official magazine of the USMC, conducted an interview with him that covered his time on active duty as well as his acting career:

 Q.: Why did you choose to serve in the Marines?

 A.: "I joined when I was in college, April 25, 1990.
 I had my pilot's license when I was in college at the University of Kansas and was able to attain a guaranteed flight contract.
 Along with my flight contract, I chose the Marine Corps because I believed they offered the greatest challenge.
 They had such a proud and amazing history. ...
 I wanted to see if I had what it took to become a Marine."

 Q.: How was your experience during your earlier days as a lieutenant?

 A.: "I went to flight school and trained as a student pilot.
 I was getting close to getting my wings when I made one of the most difficult decisions of my life; I decided to quit flying so I could have a chance to pursue comedy.
 If I had continued flying, I didn't see how I would be able to take my shot at comedy.
 I left flight school and became a public affairs officer.
 I completed my ground contract and commitment and then began to pursue my dream of becoming a comedian and actor."

 Q.: How has your experience in the Corps shaped your comedian and acting career?